MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 While these roots do not form nitrogen-fixing nodules, they may engage in mycorrhizal associations, enhancing their capacity to absorb nutrients from the soil.

+The following table shows in detail the morphological characteristics of Acorus calamus roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous  |